Skip to Main Content

 PAMPHLETS: Pamphlets are generally not collected due to their ephemeral nature and likelihood of theft or loss.
 Pamphlets relating to specific course assignments and objectives may be considered for inclusion.
 Current pamphlets and brochures produced by campus, local, or library organizations may be displayed or offered for distribution until their useful life is over.

-BESTSELLERS: Best-selling fiction and nonfiction titles suitable for leisure reading are acquired through leasing.
+LEASED BOOKS: Newer popular fiction and nonfiction titles suitable for leisure reading are acquired through leasing.
 At the end of the leasing cycle, some leased copies may be purchased at a discount if deemed suitable for the collection.
-Donations of contemporary best-sellers may be added to this collection.
-Donated titles which have been best-sellers in the past (2+ years prior) should be considered for addition to the Fiction collection.

 FICTION: Contemporary popular fiction will only be purchased by the Library when well-circulated materials are lost and paid, when we purchase discounted Bestseller titles made available through our arrangement with our leased-book vendor, and to support our Young Adult collection.
 However, classic works of literary fiction may be purchased for the General Collection.
 Donated fiction titles should be assessed as to their projected usage.
 Mass-market paperback donations are generally better suited for sale due to their poor durability and time-limited appeal.